The Great Southern Walk.

 We are undertaking the appropriate planning and environmental assessment to ensure that the new facilities, either during construction or during operation, will have minimal environmental impacts – whether to biodiversity, Aboriginal sites, heritage sites or recreational values.

-This walk will encompass existing tracks with a limited number of new linkages (around 3 to 4 kilometres) in the southern section of the walk, including both on and off park.
-In addition, care has been taken to avoid unnecessary impacts.
-For example, new campgrounds proposed for Wattamolla and Garie in the Royal National Park are located in disturbed areas with necessary services already in place.
+This walk will use existing tracks with a few new linkages (around 3 to 4 kilometres) in the southern section of the walk, both on and off park.
+Care has been taken to avoid unnecessary impacts.
+For example, new facilities proposed for Wattamolla, Garie, and Garawarra Farm in the Royal National Park are in historically disturbed areas with most infrastructure, including public amenities, already in place.

-The Maddens Plains area of the Illawarra Escarpment State Conservation Area has been proposed as a new walk-in campground site for the Great Southern Walk as it offers a suitable location to support overnight options for walkers on the track.
+The Maddens Plains area of the Illawarra Escarpment State Conservation Area is planned as the new walk-in campground site for the Great Southern Walk.
+It offers a suitable location to support overnight options for walkers on the track.
 Environmental and cultural heritage assessments will be conducted before any construction takes place.

-There will be no change to existing access to the national parks that form part of the Great Southern Walk.
-Access to existing walking tracks will be unaffected though there may be temporary closes as we improve and maintain the walking tracks.
+Access to the national parks that are part of the Great Southern Walk will remain unchanged.
+Existing walking tracks will stay open, although there may be temporary closures for improvements and maintenance.
 Once the new walking track links in Royal National Park and Illawarra Escarpment State Conservation Area have been completed, they will open for use.

 During the past decade, we have consulted with the community on the management of our national parks and on planning documents that inform this project:

-• Royal National Park draft plan of management (2021)
+- Royal National Park plan of management (2022)

-• We routinely engage with Registered Aboriginal Parties on works that may affect Aboriginal sites, such as upgrading the Royal Coast Track and the remediation of Bonnie Vale campground.
+We routinely engage with Registered Aboriginal Parties on works that may affect Aboriginal cultural heritage, such as upgrading the Royal Coast Track and the remediation of Bonnie Vale campground.

 This webpage will be the main source of information and will be regularly updated as the project progresses.
 Questions and feedback are welcomed at any time by completing the online form below.